Converts the value of the current DateTime object to its equivalent long time string representation.

 The string returned by the method is culture-sensitive.
 It reflects the pattern defined by the LongTimePattern property of the current culture's DateTimeFormatInfo object.
 For example, for the en-US culture, the standard long time pattern is "h:mm:ss tt"; for the de-DE culture, it is "HH:mm:ss"; for the ja-JP culture, it is "H:mm:ss".
 The specific format string on a particular computer can also be customized so that it differs from the standard long time format string.

 For more information about the current thread culture, see the CurrentCulture property.
-For more information about format characters, format patterns, and the output they produce, see the Formatting Types topic.
+For more information about format characters, format patterns, and the output they produce, see the Formatting Types in the .NET Framework topic.
 For more information about changing the format pattern associated with a format character, see the DateTimeFormatInfo class.